DungTran-FI/From-Reviews-to-Insights-Applying-Machine-Learning-Models-for-Hotel-Sentiment-Rating-Classification/README.md

 Also, web scraping was used to gather additional information about the hotels, including details such as the hotel class, number of amenities, price range, distance to the nearest metro station, and the number of nearby attractions, etc. among other features.

 The final dataset (after data collection & merging) has **239,1666 rows and 16 attributes.**

+Note: Due to the extremely large size of the dataset, it cannot be uploaded to GitHub.
+Please contact the project author to obtain the full dataset: [thuydungtran2000@gmail.com](mailto:thuydungtran2000@gmail.com).

 ## 2. Aim of Study